It's all GO for 2020!

-There are now almost 100 exhibitors booked to attend this year’s GO Travel show, including attractions, destinations, tour operators, hotels and holiday resorts, coach and tour operators, gardens, historic properties, museums and many others.
+There are now over 120 exhibitors booked to attend this year’s GO Travel show, including attractions, destinations, tour operators, hotels and holiday resorts, coach and tour operators, gardens, historic properties, museums and many others.
 The show will welcome exhibitors who have not been at the GO Travel Show before as well as many regulars and, as always, the show will give GTOs and travel trade the ideal chance to discover fresh ideas for visits for the season ahead.

 The GO Travel Show is designed to help GTOs meet group travel trade professionals in a relaxing and comfortable environment that’s perfect for doing business but also to provide an entertaining day out with activities to watch and to enjoy both inside and outside our space at Kempton Park.

 Darryl Murdoch, GO Travel Show's Event Director said when announcing the 2020 date "I am delighted to be returning to Kempton for 2020.
 The venue has always received excellent feedback from our exhibitors and visitors, and the flexibility offered allows us to be creative with the floorplan and to organise additional activities across the site.
 For 2020 we will once again endeavour to bring you a top class line up of exhibitors, packed aisles at the show and interesting activities and FAM trips."